Drill Cadet Leadership Training (DCLT)

-Non-SMP MSL III cadets are assigned to the DCLT program by their PMS and must successfully complete Leader Development and Assessment Course (LDAC) before proceeding to their assigned position.
+Non-SMP MSLIII cadets are assigned to the DCLT program by their PMS and must successfully complete Cadet Leaders Course (CLC) before proceeding to their assigned position.
 The DCLT program does not require an application.
-All DCLT positions are linked to a specific regiment of the Leader Development and Assessment Course (LDAC).
+All DCLT positions are linked to a specific regiment of the Cadet Leaders Course (CLC).
 As a result, attendance to the specific regiment is mandatory.
 The assigned regiment will not be changed to accommodate personal situations.
-LDAC will be followed by a mandatory one-week TRADOC Cadre Training Course and then a three week utilization-tour with a IET or OSUT battalion or company.
+CLC will be followed by a mandatory one-week TRADOC Cadre Training Course and then a three week utilization-tour with a CIET or OSUT battalion or company.
 Cadets can expect to interact closely with drill sergeants, basic training soldiers, and support personnel.

 Check the chart below for a list of locations and host branches.
 This chart is based on units which have historically hosted cadets, not all of these opportunities may be available this year.
 The positions reflected are for informational purposes only, to assist PMSs in educating cadets about DCLT program.

 |Ft.
 Knox, KY|